-The surgeon cuts down the center of the chest, along the breastbone.
-The surgeon then spreads open the rib cage to expose the heart.
-After the chest is opened, the heart is temporarily stopped and a heart-lung machine takes over to circulate blood to the body.
+A surgeon typically makes a long cut down the center of the chest along the breastbone.
+The surgeon spreads open the rib cage to show the heart.
+After the chest is opened, the heart is temporarily stopped with medicine.
+The heart-lung machine is turned on.

 - Off-pump or beating-heart surgery.
-This procedure allows surgery to be done on the still-beating heart using special equipment to stabilize the area of the heart the surgeon is working on.
-This type of surgery is challenging because the heart is still moving.
-Because of this, it's not an option for everyone.
+Sometimes a heart-lung machine is not used during coronary artery bypass surgery.
+Instead the surgery is done on the beating heart.
+Special equipment stabilizes the specific area of the heart being operated on.
+This type of surgery can be challenging because the rest of the heart is still moving.
+It's not an option for everyone.

 - Minimally invasive surgery.
-In this procedure, a surgeon performs coronary bypass through a smaller incision in the chest, often with the use of robotics and video imaging that help the surgeon operate in a small area.
-Variations of minimally invasive surgery may be called port-access or keyhole surgery.
+A heart surgeon does the surgery through small incisions in the chest.
+Robotics and video imaging help the surgeon operate through the smaller areas.
+Minimally invasive heart surgery might be called port-access or keyhole surgery.

 After the procedure